 - Case Studies on the Implementation and Enforcement of Local Tobacco Retail Licensing Ordinances in California

-- TRL Model Ordinances (and Associated Plug-ins)
+- TRL Model Ordinances (and Associated Plug-ins and checklists)

 Examples of local ordinances and staff reports